dangeabunea/PMonitor/README.md

     <add key="PMonitorNbOfProcesses" value="1"/>

     <!--
-    The name and friendly name of the process you want to monitor separated by comma.
-You can Choose the process name from the windows task manager.
+    The names and friendly names of the processes you want to monitor separated by comma.
+You can choose the process name from the windows task manager.
 In this example, I will chose notepad.
-In windows, the process name is found without adding the .exe extension.
+In windows, the process name does not contain the .exe          extension.
     - notepad is the process name
     - Notepad is the friendly name
     -->